endojs/endo/packages/ses/lockdown-options.md

 However, sometimes your bug might be in that infrastrusture, in which case that information is no longer an extraneous distraction.
 Sometimes the noise you filter out actually contains the signal you're looking for.
-The `'unfiltered'` setting shows, on the console, the full raw stack information for each level of the deep stacks.
+The `'verbose'` setting shows, on the console, the full raw stack information for each level of the deep stacks.
 Either setting of `stackFiltering` setting is safe.
 Stack information will or will not be available from error objects according to the `errorTaming` option and the platform error behavior.